Epoxy resin with bubbles in silicone micro molds

-Epoxy resin with bubbles in decorative objects
+Epoxy resin with bubbles in resin signs

 How to Remove Bubbles from Epoxy Resin